tiozo/FCJ-AWS-Study/AWS Study/AWS Cloud Containers/AWS Cloud Fargate.md

 It helps to deploy and manage applications.
 Fargate manages infra.
-You do not have to think about provision of servers and infrastructure management when using
+You do not have to think about provision of servers and infrastructure management when using Fargate.